Luna Billing Guide

 For all Medicare and Federal payers like Medicare, Tricare, Medicare Advantage, the above chart is helpful to determine the number of codes that can be billed.
 Use the 8 Minute rule even when Medicare is a secondary payer.

-For a typical Luna visit to a Medicare patient, we would see 53 minutes of service time resulting in 4 units of billable time.
+For a typical Luna visit with a Medicare patient, we would see 53 minutes of service time resulting in 4 units of billable time.

 SPM is used by most commercial payers.
 If this is new to you, then it will be a method you will quickly learn.
 Not adapting to SPM results in considerable lost reimbursements.

-SPM basically tells us that a code can be billed if a substantial portion of each 15 minute unit was used to provide treatment.
-A substantial, or majority, portion of 15 minutes is about 8 minutes or more.
-This sounds similar to the 8 minute rule, but the big difference is that it does not account for total treatment time- so you don’t have to limit billing to 3 codes for a 45 minute session.
+SPM tells us that a CPT code can be billed if 8 or more minutes of treatment was performed.
+This sounds similar to the 8 minute rule, but the big difference is that this method does not account for total treatment time - so you do not have to limit billing to 3 units for a 45 minute session.

 Capping at 3 units for 45 minutes would be poor billing practice as it significantly affects the reimbursements for our patient visits.
 Most times, this is not explained clearly to therapists and we lose the opportunity to create the right value for the service we provide.